Who is PIMFA?

 Full members provide a range of financial solutions including financial advice, portfolio management, as well as investment and execution services and assist everyone from individuals and families, to charities and pension funds, all the way to trusts and companies.
 Associate members provide professional services to the PIMFA community.

 PIMFA was created in 2017 as the outcome of a merger between the Association of Professional Financial Advisers (APFA) and the Wealth Management Association (WMA) with a history as a trade association since 1991.

-Our mission is to create an optimal operating environment so that our member firms can focus on delivering the best service to clients, providing responsible stewardship for their long-term savings and investments.
+Our mission is to create an optimal operating environment so that our member firms can focus on delivering the best service to clients and providing responsible stewardship for their long-term savings and investments.

-1. Represent the diverse range of firms in the investment and financial advice industry with a unified voice
+1. Represent the diverse range of firms that provide investment management, investment services and advice with a unified voice

-2. Provide industry thought leadership, consolidating our extensive technical insights and expertise in research and policy work
+2. Provide industry thought leadership, consolidating our extensive technical insights and expertise in regulatory and policy areas

 3. Lead the debate on policy and regulatory recommendations to ensure an optimal operating environment for firms and clients, maintaining the UK’s position as a leading global centre of excellence

 4. Through our advocacy work, we promote the industry as a key catalyst to develop a culture of savings and investment in the UK

 5. Promote a greater understanding of the sector, the value of advice and its role as a beneficial force in transforming the way people save and invest for the future